dskrypa/cli_command_parser/_sources/parameters.rst.txt

 Option
 ^^^^^^

-:class:`~cli_command_parser.parameters.Option` parameters accept arbitrary values or lists of values.
+The generic :class:`~cli_command_parser.parameters.Option` parameter, that accepts arbitrary values or lists of values.

 Given the following example Command::